 The Men’s Fellowship Group has and continues to be self funded by member donations for the monthly breakfast and periodic fundraisers.
 By tradition the Men’s Fellowship Group sponsors the annual Parish picnic, the annual Mother’s/Ladies Day brunch and provides service support to numerous other Parish ministries.
 The St. Peter’s Men’s Fellowship Group has evolved into a community serving “sweat” ministry seeking to contribute to the Parish commitment to act as “One Body, One Mission, Changing Lives.”

-All adult males 18+ are automatic members of the Men’s Fellowship Group which now averages a monthly attendance from 24-30+ attendees.br>
+All adult males 18+ are automatic members of the Men’s Fellowship Group which now averages a monthly attendance from 24-30+ attendees.

 The Newcomers Wine & Cheese Reception is an opportunity for new visitors to meet the clergy and a few friendly parishioners.
 All visitors who sign our guestbook receive an invitation.
 This event takes place about 10 times a year.

 St. Peter’s Community Garden was created in 2010 to provide for our neighbors and our members to grow vegetables that we and the hungry in Greenville can share.
-We currently have 12 plots with capacity of 30.
-Anyone can have a plot; the fee is $125 the first year which pays for the raised bed, the soil and the daily watering.
+We currently have 16 plots with capacity of 30.
+Anyone can have a plot; the fee is $50 each year which pays for the raised bed, the soil and the daily watering.
 St. Peter’s Episcopal Church is located at the corner of Hudson and Devenger Roads in the Eastside of Greenville.
 The Garden is at the back of the church next to our pavilion.

 All the person has to do is plant, pick , tithe, and weed his/her plot!
 The 10% tithe is to Miracle Hill’s Woman Shelter, or other hunger organizations.
 Once a week, a plot owner takes our 10% to one of the hunger organizations.

 Plantings start in February and grow until November.